cerb/cerb.github.io/_guides/installation/ec2.md

 ---
 title: Launch EC2 instances in Amazon Web Services
+excerpt: This webpage provides a comprehensive guide on launching and configuring Amazon EC2 instances in preparation for installing Cerb.
+summary: This webpage provides a comprehensive guide on launching and configuring Amazon EC2 instances in preparation for installing Cerb.
+It emphasizes the benefits of using cloud computing with Amazon Web Services (AWS) for scalable and high-availability server solutions.
+The guide walks through the process of creating an EC2 instance, including selecting an Amazon Machine Image (AMI), choosing an instance type, configuring instance details, adding storage, tagging, and setting up security groups.
+It also covers connecting to the EC2 instance via SSH and provides recommendations for using additional AWS services like Elastic Filesystem (EFS) and Relational Database Service (RDS) for optimal performance and reliability.
+The guide suggests adopting a cloud computing mindset by treating EC2 instances as disposable and using auto-scaling and load balancing for redundancy.
+Additionally, it offers guidance on using Cerb Cloud for those unfamiliar with cloud computing to ensure high availability without the complexity of managing infrastructure.
 layout: integration
 topic: Installation
-excerpt: This guide explains how to create an EC2 instance in preparation for installing Cerb.
 permalink: /guides/installation/ec2/
 jumbotron:
   title: Launch EC2 instances in Amazon Web Services
   tagline: ""
   breadcrumbs:
-  -
-    label: Resources &raquo;
+  - label: Resources &raquo;
     url: /resources/
-  -
-    label: Guides &raquo;
+  - label: Guides &raquo;
     url: /resources/guides/
-  -
-    label: Installation &raquo;
+  - label: Installation &raquo;
     url: /resources/guides/#installation
 ---